Philosophy of Teaching

 I met this student while supervising detention.
 Yes.
 Detention.

 I was curious about how he ended up in detention and asked.
 He told me he was a “bad kid.”
 I argued he was probably wrong with that assessment and offered to take my media art class.
 I suggested we could test his flawed kid theory out.
 He signed up two weeks later.

 A few months later, his sister passed away in a tragic car accident.
 In his senior year, he returned to my class and approached me with an idea.
 He wanted to produce a film dedicated to his sister.
 I couldn’t say no. It took him almost all year to complete the film.
-His film went on to win a New England Regional Student Emmy Award, nominated for a National Student Emmy award and placed fifth place at the 2016 Salem Film Festival.
+His film went on to win a New England Regional Student Emmy Award, was nominated for a National Student Emmy award, and placed fifth place at the 2016 Salem Film Festival.

 It turns out he wasn’t a bad kid at all.

 On my first day in education, I was introduced to Rita Pierson.
 My entire approach has been informed by her TED Talk.

 Teaching and learning should bring joy.
 How powerful would our world be if we had kids who were not afraid to take risks, who were not afraid to think, and who had a champion?
 Every child deserves a champion, an adult who will never give up on them, who understands the power of connection, and insists that they become the best that they can possibly be.Rita Pierson